yk8921/day2/README.md

 This file contain the Array data structure code in cpp.
 Added for fun and testing.

+Just adding this line for a pull request

 # Does the hash sign make it big